sebastienjacquemart-AI/makemore/README.md

 Difference with bigram character-level language model: it receives multiple characters as input instead of a single character.

 The dataset is rebuild by using a block size (the amount of characters used as context).
 So, the character set is expanded to a number of characters that is equal to the block size.
 In the next step, the embedding lookup table is created to represent the characters (which are represented as integers) in a lower-dimensional space.
+These lookup tables are also parameters that will be trained.

 So, the input to the hidden layer is a number of characters (equal to the block size) that are represented as low-dimensional vectors instead of integers or one-hot encoding.
 The hidden layer thus has following dimenion: number of neurons (this is a hyperparameter*) x (block size x vector dimension).
 The input characters are concatenated to fit the hidden layer.